The Impact of Fuzzy Dark Matter Dynamics on the Accumulation and Fragmentation of Primordial Gas: Discussion

 \subsection{Beyond Single-Field FDM}

 The limitations of the single-field FDM model are becoming increasingly apparent.
-A fundamental tension exists between the boson mass required to solve the small-scale problems of dwarf galaxies ($m_{a} \sim \SI{e-22}{\eV}$) and other constraints, such as from dynamical heating of stars or from the Lyman-$\alpha$ forest, which favour a heavier boson mass \citep{Irsic2017, Marsh2019, Dalal2022, May2025}.
-This tension has motivated the exploration of more complex, multi-component or self-interacting dark matter.
+A fundamental challenge exists between the boson mass required to solve the small-scale problems of dwarf galaxies ($m_{a} \sim \SI{e-22}{\eV}$) and observational constraints, such as from dynamical heating of stars or from the Lyman-$\alpha$ forest, which favour a heavier boson mass \citep{Irsic2017, Marsh2019, Dalal2022, May2025}.
+This has motivated the exploration of more complex, multi-component or self-interacting dark matter. {These tight constraints on $m_a$ are predicated on the assumption that a single axion-like species constitutes \SI{100}{\percent} of the dark matter.
+MDM models, which combine CDM and FDM or multiple FDM fields of different masses \citep{Gosenca2023, Luu2024, Dome2025}, provide a promising pathway to reconcile these observations.
+As shown by \citet{Dome2025}, axion depletion in haloes below the FDM Jeans mass can effectively insulate dwarf galaxies from wave-driven heating, while still allowing for a globally significant $10^{-22}$~eV component.
+Our study therefore serves as the single-field limit for these more viable multi-component cosmologies.}

-One such model is multi-field FDM, which posits the existence of multiple species of ultra-light axion particles with different masses.
-Numerical simulations of a two-field FDM model have shown that when one field is significantly heavier than the other, the central soliton forms a unique nested core structure that is distinguishable from the generic flat-core soliton of the single-field model \citep{Painter2024, Luu2024, Dome2025}.
-Such multi-field setups are of particular interest as they may satisfy the strong observational bounds on $m_{\mathrm{a}}$ while still providing the dynamical signatures we have identified \citep{Dome2025}.

 Similarly, self-interacting FDM (SIFDM) blends the wave-mechanical nature of axions with the collisional properties of self-interacting dark matter (SIDM), potentially alleviating the core-density tensions found in single-field models \citep{Mocz2023}.
 Scalar fields generically have quartic self-interactions that can modify the evolution of density perturbations, leading to a more effective flattening of central density profiles \citep{Mocz2023}.
 This represents a frontier of research that may provide a more complete picture of dark matter dynamics.
 We hope that the findings of this study can provide data and motivation for investigating, calibrating, and refining these next-generation dark matter simulations beyond the simple non-self-interacting, single-field FDM model.